wingsfan70/Blog/README.md

-mediator
+My Blog
 ========

-A medium inspired Jekyll blog theme.
-The basic idea came from the Ghost theme [Readium 2.0](http://www.svenread.com/readium-ghost-theme/).
-I use mediator on my own blog [The Base](http://blog.base68.com).
+This blog is created using [Jekyll](https://jekyllrb.com/).
+I used a theme from [JekyllThemes.io](https://jekyllthemes.io) desgined by Dirk Fabisch.
+The name of the theme is [Mediator](https://jekyllthemes.io/theme/23502084/mediator).

 Features
 -------